idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 1 Preferences.md

 CafeTran supports the SRX standard and offers the possibility to edit SRX files (which are used to specify the break rules and the exception rules on a per language basis).
 The Default rules take precedence over any other rules.

-SRX files are stored in *cafetran/rules/segmentation* folder.
+SRX files are stored in *cafetran/rules/segmentation* folder (This is on Windows and GNU/Linux.
+On a Mac, go to Applications and show the CafeTran.app package contents by right-clicking.
+The folder can be found in */Contents/Java/rules/segmentation*).
 This is where you will find the Rules.srx file and where you can add other SRX files as well.

 **Editing segmentation rules:**